 1. Kupon by Azexo (Themeforest)

-The individual deal pages include a thumbnail navigated image slider which is great for featuring as many images as you want.
-The price and buy button are easy to find and the discount is described in a few enticing ways.
-Kupon displays the real value of the offer, the discount percentage, and the cash value of what buyers will save.
-You can also show how many people have claimed the offer, a map of the location, seller info, and reviews from previous customers.
+While it may not be immediately obvious, Kupon has an excellent design for a webmaster looking to make a profitable coupon or deals site.
+There is a superior visual hierarchy that will lead visitors to the relevant info on each page.
+If you check out the demo, you’ll find yourself drawn to the deals right away without much distraction.
+The individual deal pages include a thumbnail navigated image slider, which is great for featuring as many images as you want.
+The price and buy buttons are easy to find, and the discount is described in a few enticing ways.
+Kupon displays the offer’s real value, the discount percentage, and the cash value of what buyers will save.
+You can also show how many people have claimed the offer, a map of the location, seller info, and previous customers’ reviews.

 2. WP Deal by Templatic